Savannah vs. Bengal Cats What’s the Difference?

 Savannah Cat

-Savannah cats are highly intelligent, active, and inquisitive.
-They form strong bonds with their owners and often follow them around like loyal dogs.
-These cats are extremely playful and require lots of mental and physical stimulation.
-Due to their wild heritage, they may not always enjoy being held but will show affection in their unique ways.
+Savannah cats are very smart, curious, and full of energy.
+They love their owners a lot and often follow them around as cats do.
+These cats are very active and need a lot of mental and physical exercise.
+They might not always like being held because they are wild animals, but they will show you love in their own way.

-• Social Level: Highly interactive, bonds closely with owners
+• Social Level: Very friendly and interactive with owners

-• Energy Level: Extremely high; needs ample playtime
+• Energy Level: Very high; needs a lot of time to play

 Bengal Cat